aws/aws-database-encryption-sdk-dynamodb/specification/beacons/dynamodb-beacons.md

 The basic user experience is this
 1. User constructs a client object, registering Gazelle intercepts
-2. User calls client methods as normal*
+2. User calls client methods as normal
 3. Gazelle interceptors might call one of the below functions to transform a request, then encrypts the request as necessary.
 4. Gazelle interceptors decrypt the response as necessary, then might call one of the functions below to transform the response.
-5. User recieves the reposnse.
+5. User receives the response.

-* Except for query; where instead of client.query(request) the user must call DynamoDBEncryptionInterceptor.query(client, request)

 #### Indexing